-Whether you’ve been in Germany for the last 10 years or the last 10-minutes, there’s no denying that learning the language is hard.
+Whether you’ve been in Germany for the last 10 years or the last 10-minutes, there’s no denying that learning German is hard.
 Could you imagine learning a new language like Chinese or Greek though?… Learning German is not impossible!
 However, Suzanne Beitling, Former Director of Studies at New Horizons English in Düsseldorf, is here to help you justify why perhaps you haven’t quite exactly figured out how to master the German language.

 According to the ExpatInfoDesk, HSBC Expat Explorer, and Commisceo Global, expats consistently face problems in communication.